neicnordic/sda-dashboard/dev_utils/README.md

 Then you should be able to see the two dashboards.
 They contain one panel each with very simple queries, as samples.
 Feel free to add more panels and/or dashboards to fit your needs.

+#### Export and update dashboards
+The dashboards can be updated through the Grafana user interface and then be exported.
+To export the dashboard use the `share` button, select the `Export` tab and enable the `Export for sharing externally`.
+After downloading the file, make sure to replace all the instances of `${DS_POSTGRESQL}` with `postgresql-01`.

 #### Example dashboards
 Create a new dashboard for presenting the database information.
 One example could be to add a `table` in order to present the information of all files, using the following query:
 ```postgres